 It was not until 1956 that the government passed a decision not to sell.

-It transpired that Stokes was acting on behalf of his sister, Mrs Franklin.
-In 1958 Mrs Franklin was given lease of the dam but not the land for £5 per annum.
-She intended to erect a mill, tank, and troughing.
+It transpired that Stokes was acting on behalf of his sister, Mrs. Franklin.
+In 1958 Mrs. Franklin was given lease of the dam but not the land for £5 per annum.
+She intended to erect a mill, tank, and toughing.

 Water reserve 945 is still retained by the government for its original purpose.
 As for those pioneer wells, they are still there and could be restored to pristine condition if the need ever arose.

 State Library files 1066/18 and 214/44 `Eastward Ho’ by Bert Keefe

 Victoria Express Tenindewa Wolya

 8-8-1881 Advert — to Wellsinkers £100 reward by Murchison Road Board 800 gallons-24 hours to be sunk in vicinity of Cockatea Gully or at the Gums Thicket 8 miles west of Cockatea Gully.
 Further particulars Edward H Wittenoom, Bowes or John Sydney Davis Tibraden.

 11-2-1888- Tenders for sinkling of well at Walza (Wolya) Geraldton Road Board.